waigwamacha/waigwamacha/README.md

 🐍 Python 🤖 Machine Learning :bar_chart: Data Science :chart_with_downwards_trend: Computational Psychiatry :rocket: Scientific computing
 </p>

-Since August 2023, I have been working full time at Nova Scotia health as a Research statistician :computer:.
+Since August 2023, I have been working full time at Nova Scotia Health as a Research statistician :computer:.
 My work mainly involves managing & processing neuroimaging datasets (MRI, fMRI, DTI), and conducting statistical analyses to predict the onset of depression using multimodal data (brain images, clinical questionnaires).
-I use linear mixed models, survival analysis and machine learning ([XGBoost](https://github.com/waigwamacha/brainageprediction), SVM, survival random forests & [CNNs](https://github.com/waigwamacha/cnnmlpclassifier)).
+I mainly use linear mixed models, survival analysis and machine learning ([XGBoost](https://github.com/waigwamacha/brainageprediction), SVM, survival random forests & [CNNs](https://github.com/waigwamacha/cnnmlpclassifier)) to achieve this key aim.

 In 2023, I completed a Msc in Medical Neuroscience 🎓, where I studied the association of the brain's functional connectivity and familial risk for mood disorders.
 Follow these links for the poster [presentation](https://www.biologicalpsychiatryjournal.com/article/S0006-3223(23)00318-9/abstract) and [publication](https://cdnsciencepub.com/doi/epdf/10.1503/jpn.250002) that resulted from this research.